Although there is no cure, are there treatments available for age-related macular degeneration?

 The compounding procedure can also introduce the opportunity for bacterial contamination of a drug product.
 Although rare, there have been illnesses and even deaths due to poorly compounded drugs.
 Consult with your doctor about how your Avastin and other off-label drugs are prepared.

-For the latest news on this and other drug safety issues, visit our website the news updates section of our website.
+For the latest news on this and other drug safety issues, visit the news updates section of our website.

 Because Visudyne is activated by light, the doctor directs a low-intensity laser at the retina for a little over a minute.
 This activates the Visudyne, allowing it to destroy the abnormal vessels.
 One treatment normally takes about twenty minutes and is relatively painless.